ayushk128/suraj-sloth.github.io/about.md

 </center>

 ## What all stuffs he does ?
-Suraj is currentlt pursuing his majors in Information Technology (Sophomore) from *BIT Sindri, Dhnabad*.
+Suraj is currently pursuing his majors in Information Technology (Sophomore) from *BIT Sindri, Dhanbad*.
 He plays Basketball, Badminton.
-Oh Yes, he can **Beatbox** also, fueling up your beats.
+Oh Yes, he can **Beatbox** also.
+He tries on cooking sometimes.
 <br>
 He likes **exploring** and **hacking** into Computer Stuffs.
 I bet you may find some sloths wandering around Computers.